Damba festival: Damba 2023

 The celebration of the 2023 was unprecedented, celebrated between mid-September to early October.
 The climax (Bielkulsi) was scheduled for October 4, 2023.
 Some towns observed the farewell amidst heavy rains.
 However, due to heavy rains, the procession at the Gbewaa Palace, was rescheduled to Thursday, October 5, 2023.
 Tourists and celebrants all over the world trooped to various palaces and centres across northern Ghana for this colourful ceremonies.
 High-powered from Togo was present at the Gbewaa Palace for the celebrations.

 As part of the 2023 celebrations, a historic football match was organized between the cities of Kumbungu and Savelugu.
 The more than 20,000 capacity Aliu Mahama Sports Stadium was filled.
 Kumbungu and Savelugu share a playful relationship known as Dachahali in Dagbani.
-The even witnessed a high profile attendance including the paramount chiefs of Tolon, Savelugu and Kumbungu.
+They even witnessed a high profile attendance including the paramount chiefs of Tolon, Savelugu and Kumbungu.

 A lady and gentleman in traditional outfits.